 Two weeks ago I told you about the 1991 season of the Labrador South Coastal Survey (LSCS).
-This was a two year archaeology project which started in 1991 and covered more than 600 kilometres of previously unexamined Labrador coastline.
+This was a two-year archaeology project which started in 1991 and covered more than 600 kilometres of previously unexamined Labrador coastline.
 The 1991 survey area was between Cape St. Charles and Seal Island, Labrador.
 It was directed by Marianne Stopp, she was assisted by Doug Rutherford and crew.
 The 1992 survey started at Seal Island and finished at southern Trunmore Bay.
 It was again directed by Marianne Stopp, and this time she was assisted by Ken Reynolds and crew.
 More than 60 sites were found or revisited in 1991 and nearly 90 sites were found or revisited in 1992 (Stopp 1995, 1997, Stopp & Rutherford 1991, Stopp & Reynolds 1992).

 Like the 1991 season, the 1992 season was funded through the Labrador Comprehensive Agreement which was administered through the Historic Resources Division of the Department of Municipal and Provincial Affairs, St. John’s, Newfoundland.
 Today this section of the division is known as the Provincial Archaeology Office and is part of the Department of Business, Tourism, Culture and Rural Development.

-The geography of the 1992 survey area was characterized by fewer large bays and inlets than in 1991, but had a greater expanse of low elevation, sub-arctic tundra.
+The geography of the 1992 survey area was characterized by fewer large bays and inlets than in 1991 but had a greater expanse of low elevation, sub-arctic tundra.
 This meant that more coastline was available for testing.
-The original mandate of the LSCS was to finish at Rigolet, but because of the greater available coastline surveying, southern Trunmore Bay to Rigolet would require another four to five week survey (Stopp & Reynolds 1992).
+The original mandate of the LSCS was to finish at Rigolet, but because of the greater available coastline surveying, southern Trunmore Bay to Rigolet would require another four to five-week survey (Stopp & Reynolds 1992).

 The 1992 survey ran through July and August and resulted in the recording of 76 new sites and a revisit of several previously recorded sites.
-The top three most common cultural occupations at the sites were 21 European, 14 Palaeoeskimo and 11 sites where the culture was Undetermined.
+The top three most common cultural occupations at the sites were 21 European, 14 Pre-Inuit and 11 sites where the culture was Undetermined.

 One of the possible European sites found (it may also be Inuit) is Creek 2 (FkBe-18) which consists of a two-room stone house northeast of Hare Harbour and west of Isthmus Bay.
 Test pits yielded kaolin pipe fragments, pearlware sherds, lead sprue, and fish, seal and bird bones.
-A smaller structure may also be a house which uses the natural bedrock bank as its back wall.
+A smaller structure may also be a house that uses the natural bedrock bank as its back wall.
 Spalling of the rock suggests the fireplace may have been against this wall.
 The contemporary eroding shoreline just to the southwest of the structures contained large amounts of bone, ceramic and iron.
 The two features measure 10.43 m x 5.22 m and 5.14 m x 3.38 m (Stopp & Reynolds 1992).

 Curlew Harbour 1 (FkBd-11) is one of the 11 sites where the culture could not be determined.
 The site has two stone features that were recorded in a raised shingle beach that is on the point of land between Isthmus Bay and Curlew Harbour.
 One feature is a rectangular cache composed of beach shingles with two large lintel stones covering its top.
 The inner chamber is 24 cm wide and 1.9 m long.
 Outside dimensions of the feature are 2.1 m x 3.3 m.
 Rocks have slumped to the sides and into the interior.
-The other feature is a cobble pit cache in the beach, located 70 m north of the cache, with its interior floor (1.3 m in diameter) lined with small beach stones.
+The other feature is a cobble pit cache on the beach, located 70 m north of the cache, with its interior floor (1.3 m in diameter) lined with small beach stones.
 The pit measures 3.5 m x 3.5 m with a wall height of 0.75 m (Stopp & Reynolds 1992).

 Eagle (Grago) Island 1 (FiBa-01) is an Inuit or Innu site on the small island adjacent to the north shore of Eagle Island, in the Rocky Bay/Porcupine Bay confluence.
 It has a well defined oval tent ring (5.86 m x 4.4 m) alongside an equally well defined oval midden (2.5 m x 1 m).
-Tent ring test pits were sterile, while test pits in the midden yielded bird and fish bone, a European gunflint fragment, and 14 creamware sherds.
+Tent ring test pits were sterile, while test pits in the midden yielded bird and fishbone, a European gunflint fragment, and 14 creamware sherds.
 These artifacts date the site to the late 18th or early 19th century, and the tent ring further suggests historic Inuit or Innu occupation.